kriti-banka/kriti-banka/README.md

 <h2 align="left">🌟 About Me</h2>

 <p align="justify">I embarked on my computer science journey in class 11, starting with Python and quickly expanding my horizons.
-My first significant project, R.A.O.D.S (Reduction of Accidents from Overspeeding and Drunken Driving), earned me a spot in the finals of IBM's AI Sewa competition and a place in the top 10 at the ATL Innovation showcase.</p>
+My first significant project, R.A.O.D.S (Reduction of Accidents from Overspeeding and Drunken Driving), earned me a spot in the finals of IBM's AI Sewa competition and a place in the top 10 at the ATL Marathon.</p>

 <p align="justify">My academic path advanced at BML Munjal University, where I pursued a BTech in Computer Science and Engineering, consistently maintaining above 80% in my coursework.
 As I delved deeper into Python and explored new languages, my interests broadened to encompass Data Science, Machine Learning, Web Development, Mobile Application Development, and Full Stack Development.</p>